itinerantfoodie/itinerantfoodie.github.io/_drafts/getting-legally-licensed-in-thailand-and-asean.md

 Next, was the practical test which is basically a ride around a mock road with signs.
 It's fairly easy (especially if you have to ride to the office and have a bit of prior riding experience).

-The hardest part was maybe the "straight line test", which is riding 10 meters on a 20 cm plank of wood without driving off (or touching the ground) the plank.
+The hardest part for the motorcycle test was maybe the "straight line test", which is riding 10 meters on a 20 cm plank of wood without driving off the plank (or touching the ground).
 Pro-tip: get some speed to do it successfully or you'll find it hard to stay on.
 They let you try again.